openstax/adaptarr-server/doc/conversation.md

 a UTF-8 encoded string describing the problem.
 This is only intended as an aid in debugging a client application and may not be included in a response sent by a production server.

+#### 0x8003 History entries

+Send in response to 0x0003.
+History is returned as a list of significant messages (that is messages which affect the conversation), such as the client would have received had it been connected when they were first emitted.

+The message body contains number of messages (2 byte integer) followed by history entries.
+Each entry begins with message's type (2 byte integer, the same as described in this document), it's length ([LEB128]), and then entry's body as it would be sent in a standalone message.
+There are no gaps or padding between entries.

+Messages included in history as of this version are: [0x0001 New message](
+#0x0001-new-message).